Copyright ©2001-2021 Marshall Rendina. All rights reserved.

 Different versions and concepts for this piece exist: a simplified version for a live performance, and an advanced version for a prerecorded game to be replayed exactly as it was with music or an electronically played game with music generated by a computer.

-In the simplified version for live games, we will only consider taking turns, pieces that have moved, pieces that took another, pieces that have been taken, pieces that have been reclaimed, check, and castling.
+In the simplified version for live games, we will only consider taking turns, pieces that have moved, pieces that took another, pieces that have been taken, pawn promotion, check, and castling.
 The positions of the pieces may or may not be considered for pieces that have moved in the live version but comparisons will not be made between pieces.

 Each player should take their turn, then go through the events list in any order, decide how many pieces to compare for each event, and alter the starting motifs based on positions.